Table of Contents

 <!-- Include only specific behaviors -->

-<htmx-scripts include="page-state,table-behavior"></htmx-scripts>
+<htmx-scripts include="page-state-headers,table-inline-editing"></htmx-scripts>

 <!-- Exclude specific behaviors -->

-<htmx-scripts exclude="auth-retry"></htmx-scripts>
+<htmx-scripts exclude="authentication-retry"></htmx-scripts>

 Available Behaviors:

-• table-behavior: Enhanced table interactions and editing
+• table-inline-editing: Enhanced table interactions and editing

 • blur-save-coordination: Prevents form submission race conditions